sazzer/problemdetails/README.md

 Examples of use with the different HTTP Servers can be found in the [examples](https://github.com/sazzer/problemdetails/tree/main/examples) directory.

+# Features

+HTTP Server support is behind feature flags for the appropriate HTTP Server.
+As such, you will need to enable the correct feature for the HTTP Server that you are using.

+Currently supported features are:

+- axum - For the [Axum](https://crates.io/crates/axum) HTTP Server.

 ## Safety

 This crate uses `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% safe Rust.